 We are a wonderful resort for fishing, mountain biking, hiking, boating, water sports, swimming, hunting, and relaxing.
 There is direct access to trails for four-wheeling.

 There is a Pavilion on the lake and two Gazebos with hot tubs for 10 people that are open 24 hours a day.
-There is a game room for everyone to use with a movie and book library and a very interesting collection of Indian artifacts.
+There is a game room for everyone to use with a movie and book library.
 We offer coin-operated washers and dryers and a tanning booth for our guests.

 Burnt Island is located in Big Manistique Lake and has two rustic cabins available for overnight stays.
 The Burnt Island cabins have built-in bunks and a wood-burning stove.
 Burnt Island has a pavilion, charcoal grills, fire pit, rustic picnic tables and a dock with easy access to and from the resort.

 The only thing you need to bring with you is: FOOD, if you feel like cooking, and clothes to cover up with.
 A bathing suit is a must at INTERLAKEN all year long.
 Two HOT TUBS are open year round and 24 HOURS a day.

 Interlaken Resort on Big Manistique Lake is ideal for your group getaway, family reunion, convention, corporate vacation, or a delightful setting for a wedding.
 Catering can be arranged for your event.
 Contact us for information.

 Lighthouse lovers might enjoy a tour of the Whitefish Point Lighthouse, the Great Lakes Shipwreck Museum, Point Iroquois Lighthouse in Brimley, the Crisp Point Lighthouse tower north of Newberry, and the Seul Choix Lighthouse south of Gulliver on Lake Michigan.
 The Whitefish Point and Seul Choix Lighthouse are active lights, still guiding ships on their voyage.